jundalisay/spblist/content/en/research/hume/treatise/book-2/part-3/section-08.md

-Thus, we have accounted for three phenomena which seem pretty remarkable.
+Thus, we have accounted for 3 phenomena which seem pretty remarkable.

 1. Why distance weakens the conception and passion.
 2. Why distance in time has a greater effect than that in space.
 3. Why distance in past time has still a greater effect than that in future.

-We must now consider three phenomena, which seem to be the reverse of these:
+We must now consider 3 phenomena, which seem to be the reverse of these:

 1. Why a very great distance increases our esteem and admiration for an object.
 2. Why such a distance in time increases it more than a distance in space.